oscar-franzen/PanglaoDB/README.md

 | 7 | Cell type Activity Score

 ## cell_type_annotations_markers.txt
-Markers that were used to determine the cell ype.
+Markers that were used to determine the cell type.

 | Column | Description
 | -------- |: ---------
 | 1 | SRA accession